 We are not just talking about implementing Google’s AMP protocol.
 Our advice is to create a fully functioning mobile version of your website that will be comfortable for users and will satisfy Google’s requirements.

 HINT: Use WebCEO to see if you are ready to welcome mobile users on your website.
-Go to Site Health > SEO Analysis tool to check if the pages of your site adhere to Google’s Mobile Friendliness guidelines.
+Go to Site Health > Landing Page SEO to check if the pages of your site adhere to Google’s Mobile Friendliness guidelines.
 Follow actionable advice on how to fix mobile usability issues and win the search share you deserve.

 Bad user experiences can be a disaster not only because you lose unsatisfied visitors.
 It’s one of the big ranking factors now: Google dampens websites that have a high bounce rate and short dwell time.
 These metrics correlate directly.